 Like all vehicles, buses have an electrical system (typically 24V DC) that provides electrical power to a wide variety of ancillary equipment, such as doors, interior lights, CCTV cameras, vehicle onboard computers, revenue service equipment, and so forth.
 This electrical system is coupled to a battery that powers these components while the engine is off.

 On a typical internal combustion engine vehicle, a belt-driven alternator is used to convert the mechanical power of a running engine into electrical power.
 This is used to supply power to the electrical system, and to recharge the batteries.

-By using solar panels to supplement the electrical power demands of the bus, less power is drawn from the engine, leading to lower fuel consumption and carbon emissions.
+By using solar panels to supplement the electrical power demands of the bus, less power is drawn from the engine via the alternator, leading to lower fuel consumption and carbon emissions.

 In addition, solar panels allow ‘trickle charging’ of the bus battery, and supplies power to onboard systems that consume energy even while the engine is off.
 This reduces battery discharge cycles and prolongs the lifespan of the battery.

 Solar panel specifications